 Spoony: Do you recall my earlier nutshells and reviews where I rambled about how mediocre games like Jade Empire, Mass Effect, Bioshock, Dishonored and Dragon Age got tons of acclaim for stuff that PC games had already done better years prior simply because they were released on consoles and their fans had never played anything like them before owing to platform bias?
 Same idea here; Dark Souls may have some of the elements of a good nonlinear adventure, but it's lacking the most important one in that there is no hook to the game whatsoever.
 In fact, I'll even go so far as to say it's one of the most overhyped, obtusely designed, pretentious and dull games I've played since Valkyrie Profile.
 An open-ended adventure tailored toward "hardcore gamers" is all well and good, but when the controls and physics in the game are such a chore to deal with, the aesthetics are so unappealing, there's no decent puzzles or narrative whatsoever, the whole combat system the game builds itself on is so one-note, janky and unforgiving, and the entire experience is just nihilistic grinding toward a vague promise of something interesting eventually happening, you really have no desire to keep playing it after the first few hours, let alone see it through to the end.

 ...Unless, of course, you're motivated by factors almost entirely unrelated to the game itself and think you have something to gain by grinding out points and items for 1,538 hours to unlock a flag on your "Gamer Card" that nobody but you ever looks at anyway.
 But if you're not swayed by the fleeting promise of "prestige" that arbitrary digital trophies at least 48,611 people have already earned will allegedly bring you, Dark Souls just comes off as a completely forgettable experience that only got as much attention as it did because its publisher bought tons of advertising and glowing press coverage for it.
-And since we've already seen that most people will unquestioningly treat anything that their top-secret repository of infallible wisdom, the very first result on Youtube, says as gospel... well, draw your own conclusions there.
+And since we've already seen that most people will unquestioningly treat anything that their top-secret repository of infallible wisdom, the very first search result on Facebook, says as gospel... well, draw your own conclusions there.

-Oh, and I just adore the fact that this game's fans go around claiming to be "old school" and "hardcore" while shunning actual old-school and hardcore games like Wizardry and Nethack and Bard's Tale and Dwarf Fortress because "lol real gamers only play games that are 15 years behind the graphical curve not 30 get with the times grandpa".
+Oh, and I just adore the fact that this game's fans go around claiming to be "old school" and "hardcore" while shunning actual old-school and hardcore games like Wizardry and Cataclysm and Bard's Tale and Dwarf Fortress because "lol real gamers only play games that are 15 years behind the graphical curve not 30 get with the times grandpa".
 They also conveniently ignore the fact that the Souls franchise itself is a "dumbed down" reworking of an actual old-school game franchise they can't even name without checking Google or Wikipedia, let alone honestly claim to have played.
 (By the way, literally none of these people cared about that earlier franchise when it was new or even cares about it now, but as soon as big name publishers like Sony and Atlus and Namco Bandai start publishing the exact same style of games From Software is suddenly the fucking messiah?
 Give me a break.)
 Hell, they can't even name a single reason why their "favorite game" is so great that isn't an empty platitude taken word-for-word from one of the top reviews on Metacritic or a smarmy talking point from some 4chan hyena about who the "real gamers" are.
 So why is Souls the one and only franchise they ever need to

 Not to put too fine a point on this, but at the time of this writing I'm one of 416 people in the world with a platinum trophy on Disgaea D2 (100% completion being reliant on scammy DLC I refuse to buy) and one of 165 who has 100% on Mega Man Legacy Collection.
 Do I put myself on a pedestal and go around bragging about how my achievements make me an "elite gamer" and how other people should "get gud or bow before my mighty skills"?
 No, I don't.
 Because I know that they're video games - electronic media created for the purpose of entertainment - and nobody of any worth anywhere is going to sing my praises over a video game, no matter how good I am at it*.
 Sorry to tread on your dream of putting your Gamer Card on a resume as "work experience" so you can leverage a job at some hack gaming publication where you get paid to pretend to have your own opinions about things, but that's not now it works; as corruptible as they are, those people got their jobs by earning degrees and having actual work experience in the field of journalism.
 So you might as well quit trying to earn the respect of narcissistic nine-year-olds on the GameFAQs forums by sucking on their assholes constantly and doing anything they tell you to without question (because that's how respect works... right?) and refocus your efforts on getting a real job already; if you put a tenth as much effort into that as you did into being an arrogant, sociopathic kiss-ass on the Internet, you'd probably go a lot further in life.
 Fuck, even earning minimum wage working at Taco Bell is a much more dignified use of your time compared to signing it away to someone whose